uwplse/verdi/README.md

 - Verified system transformers
     - `SeqNum.v` and `SeqNumCorrect.v`, a system transformer
       implementing sequence numbering
+      - `LockServSeqNum.v`, the sequence numbering transformer
+         applied to the lock server
     - `PrimaryBackup.v`, a system transformer implementing asynchronous primary-backup replication
       - `VarDPB.v`, the primary-backup transformer applied to the